samigeorgiev/gAcademy/README.md

 $ source set-env.sh
 `

-Before running you should compile all protocols files with:
+After that you should compile all protocols files:

 `
 $ ./genproto.sh
 `

-To run all containers as well as the proxy server:
+Run all containers as well as the proxy server:

 `
 $ docker-compose up